How To Open Bank Account For Trust

 A trust is a legal arrangement where a grantor (also known as a settlor or trustor) transfers assets to a trustee, who then manages those assets for the benefit of one or more beneficiaries.
 The terms and conditions of this arrangement are detailed in a legal document called the trust agreement.
 Trusts are commonly used for estate planning, asset protection, and charitable giving.

 There are several types of trusts, each designed for different purposes.
 A revocable trust, also known as a living trust, allows the grantor to retain control over the assets and make changes to the trust during their lifetime.
-An irrevocable trust, on the other hand, cannot be easily modified once it is established, offering greater asset protection.
+In real terms, an irrevocable trust, on the other hand, cannot be easily modified once it is established, offering greater asset protection.
 Other types include charitable trusts, special needs trusts, and testamentary trusts, each serving distinct needs and goals.

 Key Roles in a Trust